UKHomeOffice/callisto-timecard-restapi/README.md

 ## Running as part of the LocalDev environment

-1. Download LocalDev repository from https://github.com/UKHomeOffice/callisto-localdev and run it locally as described in [Scenario 1](https://github.com/UKHomeOffice/callisto-localdev#scenario-1-running-callisto-without-need-to-edit-code-base-eg-demo-purposes).
+1. Clone LocalDev repository from https://github.com/UKHomeOffice/callisto-localdev and run it locally as described in [Scenario 1](https://github.com/UKHomeOffice/callisto-localdev#scenario-1-running-callisto-without-need-to-edit-code-base-eg-demo-purposes).

 2. From the LocalDev project root, stop the service by running `docker compose stop <service_name>` command.

 3. Ensure you have configured your [Authentication for GitHub Packages](#authentication-for-github-packages)

-4. Pull the service repository, and from its root directory run command `docker compose up -d`
+4. Clone the service repository, and from its root directory run command `docker compose up -d`

 After successful start, you should be able to work with the service code, and see all changes without restaring the docker container.